-Cars typically are not cheap purchases; even used cars can cost several thousand dollars, and the most expensive new models top six figures.
+Cars typically are not cheap purchases.
+Even used cars can cost several thousand dollars, while the newest, most expensive models can top six figures.
 Often after putting such a large amount down on a vehicle, people experience buyer's remorse and want to return the car they've purchased.
 Unfortunately, in most cases, once you buy a car, you can't take it back for a refund.

-As of 2011, there is no federal law that requires a car dealership to take a car back.
+There is no federal law that requires a car dealership to take a car back.
 Thus, in general, once you sign the paperwork for your car and drive it off the lot, you can't return it.
-The only state that allows returns on outright purchase of vehicles is California.
-This state offers protection under the Car Buyer's Bill of Rights, which gives the buyer an opportunity to purchase the right to return a vehicle for 48 hours.
+Some states, including California, have laws that require a dealer to give a right to cancel.
+Others do not, and such returns are at the discretion of the dealership.
+California offers protection under the Car Buyer's Bill of Rights, which gives the buyer an opportunity to purchase the right to return a vehicle for 48 hours.
 However, this applies only to used cars.
 New Jersey also allows you to return vehicles for 24 hours, but this applies only to vehicles that are leased.

 Why You Can't Return a Vehicle

-The Federal Trade Commission does have a "cooling off" regulation, which is the primary source of confusion surrounding car returns.
+The Federal Trade Commission does have a cooling off regulation, which is the primary source of confusion surrounding car returns.
 The regulation states that you have three days to return an item to a seller.
-However, the "cooling off" right to cancel applies only to "sales at the buyer's home, workplace or dormitory, or at facilities rented by the seller on a temporary or short-term basis."
+However, the cooling off right to cancel applies only to "sales at the buyer's home, workplace or dormitory, or at facilities rented by the seller on a temporary or short-term basis."
 This means that, unless the car dealer actually comes to your home, place of business or rented space to close the deal, the cooling off period doesn't apply.
-Most people benefit from this regulation, because most people buy their cars at dealerships.
-People who buy their cars privately may have the regulation applied, but even private sellers can conduct sales with "as is" terms.
+Most people can't benefit from this regulation, because most people buy their cars at dealerships.
+People who buy their cars privately may have the regulation applied, but even private sellers can conduct sales with as is terms.

 How to Return a Vehicle